A subterranean first for Grand Designs: The Streets

 Tim creates a home with a basement workshop for cars and motorbikes

-In the second episode of Grand Designs: The Streets, Kevin returns to the Oxfordshire self and custom-build site Graven Hill to meet Tim, who plans to move out of his one-bedroom flat after buying a superior plot with a countryside view.
+In the second episode of Grand Designs: The Streets, Kevin returns to the Oxfordshire self and custom-build site Graven Hill to meet Tim, who plans to move out of his one-bedroomed flat after buying a superior plot with a countryside view.

 He wants to build a two-storey, three-bedroom house with a spacious basement providing plenty of room for motorbikes and cars

 To save costs, Tim enlists the help of his father Michael to help with the building work.
 He aims to keep within a budget of £500,000 to £600,000, but the project proves challenging and the budget is at risk.

 The construction of Tim’s home involves using Insulated Concrete Formwork (ICF).
 This is where hollow Styrofoam blocks stack on top of one another, after which they are filled with concrete.

 Steel beams set at different heights form the roof structure, which is covered in steel sheets.
 The house has curved walls and windows, giving it an Art Deco look, and is clad in a combination of timber cladding and render.

 The basement – a first for Graven Hill – incudes a garage and workshop complete with a car lift and a powered raised platform so that Tim can work on motorbikes with ease.

 The ground floor includes three bedrooms each with an ensuite-bathroom and the first floor has a completely open-plan, double-height living space.
 At the back of the house, there’s a small balcony overlooking the garden, while a full-width balcony at the front makes the most of the countryside views.